dmyersturnbull/sauronx/README.md

 If the ROI looks wrong, you should run `sauronx preview`.
 If you are using a nonstandard plate type, find the ID of the correct plate type with `sauronx lookup plate_types`.
-Then run `sauronx --plate-type 1`, replacing `1` with your plate type ID.
+Then run `sauronx --plate-type 1`, replacing `1` with your plate type ID or name.
 Then open the appropriate TOML file in a text editor (see the section on TOML files above).
 Scroll down to the section labeled `[sauron.roi.1]`, replacing `.1` with your plate type ID for nonstandard plates.
 Edit the values `x0`, `x1`, `y0`, `y1`, `padx` and `pady` as needed†.